bluesky-social/atproto-website/content/guides/identity.md

 - **Key rotation**.
 Users must be able to rotate keypairs without losing their identity.
 - **Decentralized governance**.
 The network should not be governed by a single stakeholder; it must be an open network or a consortium of providers.

-At present, none of the DID methods meet our standards fully. **Therefore, we have chosen to support [did-web](https://w3c-ccg.github.io/did-method-web/) and a temporary method we've created called [did-placeholder](/specs/did-plc).** We expect this situation to evolve as new solutions emerge.
+At present, none of the DID methods meet our standards fully. **Therefore, we have chosen to support [did-web](https://w3c-ccg.github.io/did-method-web/) and a temporary method we've created called [DID Placeholder](https://github.com/bluesky-social/did-method-plc).** We expect this situation to evolve as new solutions emerge.

 ## Handle Resolution